ggggggg876/NWG-Exposed/README.md

 ### Jason Köhne and His The Clique

 Jason Köhne (NoWhiteGuilt) is primarily a [YouTube channel](https://www.youtube.com/c/NoWhiteGuilt/videos) personality.
-His pro-white YouTube channel was started in 2014 and has suspiciously been able to survive YouTube's aggressive purging of pro-white content this entire time.
+His pro-White YouTube channel was started in 2014 and has suspiciously been able to survive YouTube's aggressive purging of pro-White content this entire time.

 His YouTube channel has 24k subscribers.
 That is a relatively small channel.
 For context: The biggest channels have tens of millions of subscribers.
 [This guy](https://www.youtube.com/@StezStixFix) who fixes electronics has 100k subs.
 [This lady](https://www.youtube.com/@VBirchwood) who likes historical fashion has 70k subs.
 Most of his videos have 1-3k views.
 Something to keep in mind as we go further.
 How many people are really into this stuff?